IowaScaledEngineering/ise-docs/docs/Tips and Tricks/Modeler's Toolkit/solder.md

 [![Kester K100LD Wire Solder](img-tools/tools-solder-k100ld.jpg){ align=right width=250 }](img-tools/tools-solder-k100ld.jpg)

 For electronics work, you want a small diameter rosin-core wire solder.
-That means is that it's a small wire made out of the soldering alloy with a core in the middle of rosin flux to clean the joint and assure good contact as you solder.
+That means that it's a small wire made out of the soldering alloy with a core in the middle of rosin flux to clean the joint and assure good contact as you solder.

 If you're doing electronics work, there's pretty much three characteristics you need to consider when choosing a wire solder: